chandan-annam/to-do-basic-app/README.md

 # to-do-basic-app
-this is only a small todo app in django you need to know basics before using this respiratory
+this is only a small todo app in django .you need to know basics before using this respiratory, download all files in above todo app